shiroyasha/blog-source/source/posts/shebang.html.md

 image: shebang.png
 ---

 Unix systems are really smart when it comes to interpreting your application.
-Not only do  they provide you with an excellent environment for development, but also let you specify the interpret in you source file.
+Not only do  they provide you with an excellent environment for development, but also let you specify the interpreter in you source file.
 As it turns out, this technique lets you write an application in any programming language without forcing your end users to know the details of your implementation.
 This article is about describing this simple technique.

 Lets start with an example hello world application written in bash script.